Build Your Core Strength For A Healthy And Pain Free Back

 And at the same time they will guide you through each exercise to make sure you are doing them correctly.

-Once you have got the hang of it you can then move on and do them yourself.
+Once you've got the hang of it you can then move on and do core strengthening exercises yourself.

 Safe in the knowledge you know what you are doing (and aren't going to injure yourself!).

-And to give you an idea of what you should be doing here are a couple of examples of the free core workouts you can find on sites such as YouTube:
+And to give you an idea of what you should be doing take a look at the video above.

-There are a wealth of these videos out there targeting all levels of fitness and strength so you can take it as far as you like.
+There are a wealth of these videos on YouTube targeting all levels of fitness and strength so you can take it as far as you like.

-And these are really helpful as they allow you to make core strengthening a regular part of your life.
+And these are really helpful as they allow you to work on your core at home and make core-strengthening a regular part of your life.

-As even 10-15 minutes of daily core exercises can make a massive difference to your back and your overall well-being.
+As even 10-15 minutes of daily core exercises can make a massive difference to your back and your overall health and well-being.

-I hope that you can now see the importance of core strength for those of us with chronic lower back pain.
+I hope that you can now see the importance of a strong core for those of us with back pain.

 While also helping you to move and maintain good balance and posture.

-And this will all reduce the load and strain on your lower back throughout the day.
+And this will all reduce the pressure and strain on your lower back throughout the day.

 Now you don't have to go to extremes with your core exercises.

-And don't stop doing them when your back pain goes away either.
+And don't stop doing them if your back pain goes away either.

 As you need to keep this core strength and stability maintained to stop the pain from returning.